cookiesNCoffee/python3-CRUD/README.md

+# python3-CRUD
-# python3-CRUD is a simple crud app in python3 with sqlite3.
+This a simple crud app in python3 with sqlite3.